SUPPLEMENTAL MATERIALS FOR THIRTEEN DAYS

-Revelations in the 1990s that the Russians had been able to secretly conduct a massive military build-up in Cuba, introducing 40,000 Red Army troops, and that the 42 nuclear missiles were operational during the crisis (yet another colossal CIA intelligence failure), demonstrate the wisdom of President Kennedy's approach.
+Revelations in the 1990s that the Russians had been able to secretly conduct a massive military build-up in Cuba, introducing 40,000 Red Army troops, and that the 42 nuclear missiles were operational during the crisis, demonstrate the wisdom of President Kennedy's approach.
 By restraining those who wanted to initiate air strikes or an invasion, and by starting the U.S. response with a naval quarantine, President Kennedy avoided war.

 Khrushchev, on the other hand, exhibited extremely poor leadership by initiating the crisis.
 He put his country and the entire world at tremendous risk of nuclear holocaust.
 However, by backing down and removing the missiles with only the no invasion promise, Khrushchev showed foresight and political courage.